Steveiwonder/WSM/README.md

 - `ExpectedStatusCode` (Optional) - The expected HTTP status, defaults to 200
 - `MaxResponseDuration` (Optional) - The maxiumum duration you would not expect the request to exceed, defaults to 100s [HttpClient Default](https://learn.microsoft.com/en-us/dotnet/api/system.net.http.httpclient.timeout?view=net-7.0)
 - `RequestBody` (Optional) - The payload that can be sent, make sure you change the `Method` to the appropriate value
-- `ExpectedResponseBody` (Optional) - An expected response body to validate upon request completion, if the response body does not match.
-It'll be considered a bad status report and alerts may be triggered.
+- `ExpectedResponseBody` (Optional) - An expected response body to validate upon request completion, if the response body does not match, it'll be considered a bad status report and alerts may be triggered.

 ### FreeMemory
 Checks the system for free memory